CIJHN/CSC/cmps112/midterm.md

     allWorkersInCompany.add(new Programmer());
     allWorkersInCompany.add(new Programmer());
     for (Worker w : allWorkersInCompany) {
-        w.work(); // all workers, what ever programmer or manager, are called work with same interface }
+        w.work(); // all workers, whatever programmer or manager, are called work with same interface }

 Two other polymorphsm: